-Especially for all DMs who want to make their adventures interesting and intelligent.
+Sportially for all DMs who want to make their adventures interesting and intelligent Especially for all DMs who want to make their adventures interesting and intelligent.

 HANDBOOK OF TRAPS & TRICKS.
-Wide variety and complexity
+Wide variety and complexity £6.95

 DRAGON TREE SPELL BOOK.
-Some 225 spells
+Some 225 spells £4.95

-THE BOOK OF ARTEFACTS
+THE BOOK OF ARTEFACTS £4.95

-£4.95 Tese are just some of our games.
+NUCLEAR WAR, NUCLEAR ESCALATION (FBI) Back again £13.50 each Tese are just some of our games.
 Our catalogue contains details of virtually all games available in the UK.
 Send 20p in stamps & 20p SAE (overseas 4 IRC) for a copy (FREE with orders over £6).
 Telephone Offer with AccessVisa.